Discover Your Gratitude Style: Take the Gratitude Quiz

 Mid-Year Journal Prompts for Women Over 50: Reflect, Realign & Reclaim

-Healing is not a linear path, and it is okay to have days when gratitude feels distant.
-The Everyday Gratitude Quiz gently guides you back to those moments of appreciation, helping you build a practice that supports your well-being.
+The Gratitude Quiz guides you back to those moments of appreciation, helping you build a practice that supports your well-being.

 Ready to explore your gratitude style?
-Take the gratitude quiz below and begin a journey toward deeper self-awareness and joy.
+Take the Gratitude Quiz below and begin a journey toward deeper self-awareness and joy.